PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 05:20:53
+Last updated: 2024-04-07 05:21:26
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar